 The main platforms you’re likely to use are the classics: Facebook, Instagram, Twitter, Snapchat, and maybe LinkedIn.
 The technical requirements for each differ slightly.
 For example, the video aspect ratio for Facebook is 16:9 and the maximum length is a whopping 120 minutes.
 For Instagram, the ratio is 1:91:1 and your video length cannot exceed 60 seconds.

-You can see that these decisions need to be made early on.
-One ‘cheat’ you could consider for these examples is to make a ‘trailer’ to post on Instagram and link to the longer video on your YouTube channel or elsewhere.
+One "cheat" you could consider for these examples is to make a "trailer" to post on Instagram and link to the longer video on your YouTube channel or elsewhere.
 Write a catchy description and you're done.

 It’s definitely worth taking some time before you start shooting to learn the different restrictions on each social media platform.